Pat Fallon: Legislative positions

+Veterans

+In the 117th Congress, Fallon opposed the House version of the PACT ACT but voted in favor of the Senate version that was signed into law and expanded VA benefits to veterans exposed to toxic chemicals during their military service.

-Comments on the LGBTQ community
+Comments about LGBTQ community

-In 2018, Fallon was criticized for his remarks about State Representative Mary González, an openly pansexual woman, while delivering a speech to the local Wichita County Republican Women's group.
+In 2018, Fallon was criticized for his remarks about state representative Mary González, an openly pansexual woman, while delivering a speech to the local Wichita County Republican Women's group.
 The El Paso Times quoted Fallon:

 Fallon later apologized, saying, "It was an innocent little comment about mocking the labeling, not a person."

 Interest group ratings

 In 2015 Fallon was named one of "The 3 Worst North Texas Legislators" by D Magazine, which wrote, "Fallon has a lawyerlike relationship with the truth" and was "vindictive, and he’ll say anything to get what he wants".

 By contrast, Phyllis Schlafly's Eagle Forum, managed in Texas by Cathie Adams, a former state chairman of the Texas Republican Party and a Fallon supporter, rated Fallon 95%.
 The Young Conservatives of Texas scored him 92%.
 The Texas League of Conservation Voters rated him 25%; Environment Texas, 28%.
 Texans for Fiscal Responsibility rated Fallon 98%; the Texas Association of Business, 80%.
-The National Rifle Association rated him 92%.
+The NRA Political Victory Fund rated him "A+".